JustinHardie/Assignment-3-Game-Programming/README.txt

 4. copy the extracted folder to the "GamesProgramming_Assignment2" folder, if asked just replace any already existing files.
 5. now our project should appear and be playable.

-Controls:
+**Controls:
 Level 1 - Space to Jump
 Level 2 & 3 - A, D, (left and right movement respectively), Space to Jump.

-Contributions:
+**Contributions:
 Aditya Suthar -
 Hayden Janecic -
-Jack Alonte - Improvements on Level 2 (Desert level), Audio additions, UI improvements Justin Hardie - Level 3 (Forest level), 3 Physics Materials (Slippery, Grippy, Trampoline), HUD (Hearts and Bag counter functionality).
+Jack Alonte - Improvements on Level 2 (Desert level), Audio additions, UI improvements Justin Hardie - Added a Difficulty changer(Easy, Medium and Hard), added persistant storage of items collected within a JSON file, added a progress bar to each level that tracks the amount of bags collected, Updated Level 3 based on feedback, added functionality to level buttons (added the bag requirments to levels 2, 3 and 4/ updated code and buttons that transition between scenes), Created and wrote the "About" page.

-Part 1 feedback addressed and what I worked on (JACK ALONTE):
+**Part 1 feedback addressed and what I worked on (JACK ALONTE):
 SOUND AND AUDIO
 - Every scene now has background music.
 (Relates to: Audio & Immersion — “Use ambient or thematic audio to set the tone.”)
 - Win and game over sounds have been added to the corresponding screens; background music is muted during these to avoid audio conflicts.
 (Relates to: Game Flow & Audio Clarity — “Ensure polished presentation and avoid overlapping sounds.”)